mikeplavsky/lambda2git/README.md

 Warning:

-$LATEST version is not synced
+$LATEST version is not synced, you need explicitly publish Aws Lambda version